boardgaming-icu/boardgaming-icu.github.io/README.md

-# placeholder-page
+# placeholder page
-placeholder page for boardgaming.icu
+this is a placeholder page for [boardgaming.icu](https://boardgaming.icu), and its other domains.